PrestaShop/docs/src/content/1.7/modules/sample_modules/view-order-hooks-demo.md

 On module installation the following hooks are being registered:

  - `displayBackOfficeOrderActions` - for adding actions to Order page between Customer and Messages cards
- - `displayAdminOrderContentOrder` - for adding Order content to Order page
  - `displayAdminOrderTabContent` - for adding tab content to Order page
  - `displayAdminOrderTabLink` - for adding tab links for tab content
  - `displayAdminOrderMain` - for adding Order main information